Estate Attorney Near Me: What to Prepare Before Your First Meeting

 Start with personal details: full legal name, date of birth, address, relationship status, dependants, previous marriages, blended-family details and any people who may expect to be considered.
 Then list assets and liabilities.
 Include homes, mortgages, bank accounts, superannuation or retirement accounts, shares, business interests, vehicles, insurance, valuables, loans and recurring obligations.

 Next, collect existing estate documents.
 These may include a will, codicil, trust document, power of attorney, enduring guardian or medical decision-maker appointment, advance care directive, binding death benefit nomination, funeral instructions and any court or family-law orders.
-Australian readers can compare their notes with NSW wills guidance, while Victorian readers may find valid will rules useful before asking for formal legal review.
+Australian readers can compare their notes with learn about wills, while Victorian readers may find valid will rules useful before asking for formal legal review.

 Finally, prepare decision notes.
 Who might act as executor?
 Who are the intended beneficiaries?
 Are there charities, stepchildren, former partners, dependent adults, business partners or overseas assets to discuss?
 Are there digital accounts, subscriptions, online storage, cryptocurrency, social profiles or password manager details that the executor may need to locate?
 Evaheld’s digital legacy vault is designed for this organising layer: it helps keep documents, passwords, trusted contacts and instructions together without becoming a legal document or a substitute for a lawyer.